chortlesource/termnoid/README.md

 ## Attribution

-This project was inspired by OLC and whilst the bulk of the code is my own the shape rotation algorithm is unashamedly pinched from his source.
+This project was inspired by OLC and the shape rotation algorithm used in termnoid is unashamedly pinched from his source.
 You can find OLC [here](https://github.com/OneLoneCoder).

 ## Copyright